LivInTheLookingGlass/Senior-Project/README.md

 You'll probably find the [web format](https://gappleto97.github.io/Senior-Project) a bit nicer to read.
+It's also kept more up to date.

 #Issues
 If you do not have a GitHub account, please submit your issue with [this link](https://gitreports.com/issue/gappleto97/Senior-Project).
 Otherwise, use the [standard issue tracker](https://github.com/gappleto97/Senior-Project/issues/new).